alaism/gfx_tekgui_doc/docs/function-en.md

 <font color="#A0522D">tekgui_load</font color="#A0522D">
 ----
 </br></br>
-The tekgui_load function load all information from the ini file and complete the structure.</br>
+The tekgui_load function loads all informations from the ini file and completes the structure.</br>
-You must calll this function first to be able to use all other.</br>
+You must call this function first to be able to use all others.</br>
 tekgui_load is define as below:

 ```